-- $\text{CCS}k$ : Infinite behavior is given by a finite set of constant (i.e., parameterless) definitions of the form $A \stackrel{\text{def}}{=} P$ .
-The calculus is essentially CCS [9] with neither relabelings nor infinite summations. - $CCS_p$ : Like $CCS_k$ but using parametric definitions of the form $A(x_1, \ldots, x_n) \stackrel{\text{def}}{=} P$ .
-The calculus is the variant in [10], Part I. - CCS1: Infinite behavior given by replication of the form !P. This variant is presented in [3]. - $CCS{\mu}$ : Infinite behavior given by recursive expressions of the form $\mu X.P$ as in [9].
+- CCS_k : Infinite behavior is given by a finite set of constant (i.e., parameterless) definitions of the form $A \stackrel{\text{def}}{=} P$.
+The calculus is essentially CCS [8] without neither relabeling nor infinite summations. - CCS_p : Like CCS_k but using parametric definitions of the form $A(x_1, \ldots, x_n) \stackrel{\text{def}}{=} P$.
+The calculus is the variant in [9], Part I. - CCS1: Infinite behavior given by replication of the form 1P.
+This variant is presented in [3]. - CCS{μ} : Infinite behavior given by recursive expressions of the form $\mu X.P$ as in [8].
 However, we adopt static scoping of channel names in the sense discussed in [5].

-In particular, we show that (1) $CCS_k$ is exactly as expressive as $CCS_p$ while (2) $CCS{\mu}$ is exactly as expressive as $CCS!$ .
+In particular, we show that (1) CCS_k is exactly as expressive as CCS_p while (2) CCS{μ} is exactly as expressive as $CCS!$.
 We use recent work by Busi et al. [3] to also state that (3) the divergence problem is undecidable for the calculi in (1) but decidable for those in (2).
 The results (1-3) are summarized in Figure 1.

 Also, as a consequence of (1), we prove that (4) injective relabelings, from the expressiveness point of view, are redundant operators in CCS.
-More precisely, the behavior of any CCS process involving relabelings (all of them being injective) can be expressed up to strong bisimilarity by a $CCS_k$ process.
-Furthermore, we also illustrate that $CCS_k$ exhibits dynamic scoping of channel names and that it does not satisfy $\alpha$ -conversion.
+More precisely, the behavior of any CCS process involving relabelings (all of them being injective) can be expressed up to strong bisimilarity by a CCS_k process.
+Furthermore, we also illustrate that CCS_k exhibits dynamic scoping of channel names and that it does not satisfy α -conversion.
 By dynamic scoping we mean that, unlike the static case, the occurrence of a name can get dynamically (i.e., during execution) captured under a restriction.

 Let us now elaborate on the significance and implications of the above results.
 A noteworthy aspect of (1) is that any finite set of parametric (possibly mutually recursive) definitions can be replaced by an also finite set of parameterless definitions using neither infinite summations nor relabelings.
 This arises as a result of the restricted nature of communication in CCS (e.g., absence of mobility).
-Related to this result is that of [9] which shows that, in the context of value-passing CCS, a parametric definition can be encoded using an infinite set of constant definitions and infinite sums.
+Related to this result is that of [8] which shows that, in the context of value-passing CCS, a parametric definition can be encoded using an infinite set of constant definitions and infinite sums.

-Regarding (1) some readers may feel that given a process P with a parametric definition D, one could simply create as many constant definitions as permutations of possible parameters w.r.t. the finite set of names in P and D. This would not work for $CCS_p$ ; an unfolding of D within a restriction may need $\alpha$ -conversions to avoid name captures, thus generating new names (i.e., names not in P nor D) during execution.
+Regarding (1) some readers may feel that given a process P with a parametric definition D, one could simply create as many constant definitions as permutations of possible parameters w.r.t. the finite set of names in P and D. This would not work for CCS_p ; an unfolding of D within a restriction may need α -conversions to avoid name captures, thus generating new names (i.e., names not in P nor D) during execution.

-The interesting point about (4) is that injective relabelings are perhaps the most used kind of relabelings (e.g., injective relabelings are used in [9] to define linking operators, buffers, counters and stacks).
-In fact, [9] points out that the CCS laws for equational reasoning with injective relabelings as side conditions can usually be applied as one mostly works with this kind of relabeling.
-In the context of SCCS, another CCS variant where interaction is synchronous, idempotent relabelings are known to be redundant [8].
+The interesting point about (4) is that injective relabelings are perhaps the most used kind of relabelings (e.g., injective relabelings are used in [8] to define linking operators, buffers, counters and stacks).
+In fact, [8] points out that the CCS laws for equational reasoning with injective relabelings as side conditions can usually be applied as one mostly works with this kind of relabeling.
+In the context of SCCS, another CCS variant where interaction is synchronous, idempotent relabelings are known to be redundant [7].
 In fact, under some natural assumptions, the same holds for general relabelings in SCCS.